 „Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.”
 (Revelation 1:3)

-To seek the truth, it is necessary to take into account the advice given by the high priest Bakhenkhonsu to the young Moses in the book Moses, the Rebel Pharaoh by Bernard Simonay: „Knowing one thing is not keeping it in memory, but to understand it.
-And to understand it, you must have the courage to reject your prejudices, sometimes even against what you think you know, what you learned from the earliest age (…) The older you get, the more convinced you’ll be that you have the truth.
-However, if you want one day to get close to this truth, you must be ready to reject everything that you have retained to open your heart to something else, to know who you are and why you were born.
-The purpose of your life will be to discover the secret that Maat (personification of truth, order and justice – A.N.) has placed in your heart.
-Only at that moment will you become a makheru, meaning that you will attain the state of the one who lives in harmony with the gods”.
+To search for the truth, we have to take into consideration the advice that High Priest Bakhenkhonsu gave to young Moses in the book Moise, le pharaon rebelle („Moses, the Rebel Pharaoh”), by Bernard Simonay: „To know a thing doesn’t mean to keep it in your memory, but understand it too.
+And, for you to understand it, you need to have courage to reject prejudices, sometimes against what you think you know or learned from an early age (…) the more you age, the more you will be convinced you hold the truth.
+Though, if you want some day to come close to this truth, you have to be prepared to reject everything you have ever learned, to open your heart to something else, to know who you are and why you were born.
+Your life’s purpose will be discovering the secret placed into your heart by Maat.
+Only then you will become a makheru, thus you will have achieved the state of the man living in harmony with the gods”.

 The gods have spoken.
-All we have to do is listen to them, so we can dig up their secrets from the mists of the past, covered in oblivion.
-For „Nothing is concealed so that it is not revealed and nothing is covered, which will ultimately not be discovered”, as it claimed The Gospel of Thomas, discovered at Nag Hammadi.
-In this case, as the biblical God said in creation of the world, „Let there be light!”.
+We only have to listen to them and unveil their past from the darkness and forgetfulness of the past. „For there’s nothing hidden that won’t be revealed, and nothing covered up that will stay secret” as said in The Gospel of Thomas, which was discovered at Nag Hammadi.
+In this case, just as the biblical God said at the genesis of the world, „Let there be light!”.